-More information on the activities of the Supervisory Board in 2015 is provided in the Supervisory Board Report included in this Annual Report.
+More information on the activities of the Supervisory Board in 2015 is provided in the Supervisory Board report as included in this and ABN AMRO Group's Annual Report.

 The Rules of Procedure of the Supervisory Board are available on abnamro.com.